kolenaIO/kolena/docs/dataset/quickstart.md

 !!! tip
     Use the `Filter Untested Datapoints` option to narrow down your metrics to only include datapoints that all selected models have tested on.
-This allows an apple to apple comparison of metrics.
+This allows for an apple to apple comparison of metrics.

 <figure markdown>
 ![Comparing Models](../assets/images/quickstart-compare-models.gif#only-dark)